ben-clem/node-messenger/README.md

 - Message modification

-  - The author of a message is able to modify its content (modify dialog, messages put route, mesages update in DB)
+  - The author of a message is able to modify its content (modify dialog, messages put route, update in DB)

 - Message removal

-  - **MISSING:** The author of a message is able to remove it
+  - The author of a message is able to remove it (delete dialog, messages delete route, update in DB)

 - Account settings